+Dried or fresh lemongrass is commonly used to make herbal teas and other drinks.
+When cooking with lemongrass, you can use fresh, dried, or powdered leaves.
 It is popular in many Asian cuisines and adds an intriguing flavor to soups and stews.

 This herb has a pungent lemony, herbaceous, and sweetly floral flavor that works well with both sweet and savory foods and beverages.
 Some people say that its aroma is reminiscent of citronella.
 This is no coincidence because the two plants are closely related.

 In some parts of India, lemongrass is considered to be an essential plant in the mind-body medicinal practice of Ayurveda.
 It is commonly used to alleviate colds and congestion and some people compare it to ginger in this regard.
 Interestingly enough, in Kerala, India, the name for lemongrass translates to "dried ginger coffee."

 One of the most common ways to use lemongrass is in tisanes, which are often called herbal teas.